-Name Office Held Age Area of Experience and Functions in Our Company Robert Eadie Chief Executive Officer and Director Age: 53 As our Chief Executive Officer, Mr. Eadie is responsible for strategic planning and operations, as well as managing our relations with our lawyers, regulatory authorities and investor community; as a director, Mr. Eadie participates in management oversight and helps to ensure compliance with our corporate governance policies and standards.
+Name Office Held Age Area of Experience and Functions in Our Company Robert Eadie Chief Executive Officer and Director Age: 54 As our Chief Executive Officer, Mr. Eadie is responsible for strategic planning and operations, as well as managing our relations with our lawyers, regulatory authorities and investor community; as a director, Mr. Eadie participates in management oversight and helps to ensure compliance with our corporate governance policies and standards.
 Mr. Eadie was one of the founders of our Company.
-Gary Arca Chief Financial Officer and Director Age: 58 As Chief Financial Officer, Mr. Arca is responsible for the management and supervision of all of the financial aspects of our business; as a director, Mr. Arca participates in management oversight and as Chairman of the Corporate Governance committee, helps to design our corporate governance policies and standards and ensures compliance therewith.
-Salvador Garcia Chief Operations Officer and Director Age: As our Chief Operating Officer, Mr. Garcia is responsible for our exploration, development and mining operations and for management of our Mexican operations; as a director, Mr. Garcia participates in management oversight and helps to ensure compliance with our corporate governance policies and standards.
-Cory Kent Director and Corporate Secretary Age: 49 As Corporate Secretary, Mr. Kent is responsible for ensuring that the board of directors has the proper advice and resources to fulfill their duties to shareholders.
+Gary Arca Chief Financial Officer and Director Age: 59 As Chief Financial Officer, Mr. Area is responsible for the management and supervision of all of the financial aspects of our business; as a director, Mr. Area participates in management oversight and as Chairman of the Corporate Governance committee, helps to design our corporate governance policies and standards and ensures compliance therewith.

+Name Office Held Age Area of Experience and Functions in Our Company Salvador Garcia Chief Operations Officer and Director Age: 63 As our Chief Operating Officer, Mr. Garcia is responsible for our exploration, development and mining operations and for management of our Mexican operations; as a director, Mr. Garcia participates in management oversight and helps to ensure compliance with our corporate governance policies and standards.
+Cory Kent Director and Corporate Secretary Age: 50 As Corporate Secretary, Mr. Kent is responsible for ensuring that the board of directors has the proper advice and resources to fulfill their duties to shareholders.
 Mr. Kent's duties include compliance with statutory and regulatory requirements.
 Mr. Kent is a member of the Compensation Committee.
-Jordan Estra Director Age: 71 As an independent director, Mr. Estra provides oversight to management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
+Jordan Estra Director Age: 72 As an independent director, Mr. Estra provides oversight to management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
 Mr. Estra is a member of the Audit Committee and the Corporate Governance Committee.
-Ken Sumanik Director Age: 81 As an independent director, Mr. Sumanik provides oversight to management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
+Ken Sumanik Director Age: 82 As an independent director, Mr. Sumanik provides oversight to management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
 Mr. Sumanik is a member of the Audit Committee, the Compensation Committee and the Corporate Governance Committee.
-Federico Villaseñor Director Age: 66 As an independent director, Mr. Villaseñor provides oversight to management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
-Mr. Villaseñor is a member of the Audit Committee and the Compensation Committee.
-Tanya Lutzke Director Age: 49 As an independent director, Ms. Lutzke provides oversight for management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
+Federico Villaseñor Director Age: 67 As an independent director, Mr. Villaseñor provides oversight to management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
+Mr. Villaseñor is a member of the Audit Committee and Chairman of the Compensation Committee.
+Tanya Lutzke Director Age: 50 As an independent director, Ms. Lutzke provides oversight for management to help ensure alignment with corporate strategies and compliance with our corporate governance policies and standards.
 Ms. Lutzke's membership in the Board of Directors also confirms management's compliance with gender diversity in its Board.